zuestmedia/zmplugin/readme.txt

 Yes.
 The website management and config settings are working on all themes.
 The extended customizer settings are only available with ZMTheme WordPress Themes.

 == Changelog ==

+= 1.0.13 =
+* Update: prepared for PHP 9; defined all dynamic properties in classes (except themecustomizer settings and controls)

 = 1.0.12 =
 * Update UIKIT CSS & JS to 3.15.24